skazz-io/join.edim.tech/README.md

 After commiting changes, to release to github pages run `npm run-script publish`.

 This will replace the contents of the `gh-pages` branch with the `src` folder.

+There is a short delay (around 2 minutes) for the changes to appear on the website.